-Natural rubber and Yulex neoprene
+Natural rubber and Yulex neoprene-free natural rubber

 Aqua-ɑ water-based lamination glue